liangrunze/OidcAuthServer/README.md

 ```bash
 docker run --restart=always -p 80:80  -d  --name oidc-server oidc-server:1.0.0
 ```
-You can view your app by visiting http://ip/ in your browser.
-Visit http://ip/.well-known/openid-configuration for oidc configuration information.
+You can view your app by visiting   http://ip/.well-known/openid-configuration for oidc configuration information.

 ### Custom configuration
 Create a file appsettings.json, copy and modify the appsettings.json file in the warehouse